Abstract Integration

 This restriction is actually a feature, not a limitation.
 It ensures that Lebesgue integration behaves well under

 fundamental operations like taking limits and changing the order of integration.
-The trade-off is clear: we gain extraordinary
+The trade-off is clear: we gain substantial

 theoretical power (handling highly discontinuous functions like the Dirichlet function) at the cost of excluding some